Knowing who to use for professional references (and who NOT to use) can be tricky.

 In the past, some job seekers listed their references at the end of their resumes.
 However, modern resumes don’t do this.
 Employers don’t need access to your references until they have identified you as a top contender so save your references until you are asked to provide them.

 When you launch your job search, have a conversation with your potential references, and when they agree to participate, add their name to a separate references list.
 This page can be provided to employers upon request.
-Best of luck with assembling your list!

 About this guest author: